coder46/Uber-Food-Trucks/README.md

 - Database : SQLite
 	- Chose over MySQL/PostgreSQL as project is mostly read-heavy
 - Notable Libraries used:
-	- Used Rerofit (http://square.github.io/retrofit/) for consuming the REST API in Android.
+	- Used Rerofit (http://square.github.io/retrofit/) for consuming the REST API in Android.(Understanding Retrofit was fun!)
 Retrofit feautures that improved performance and general UX of the app include:
 		- Multi threading.
 		- Ability to cancel ongoing network calls
 		- JSON parsing done using GSON